M109 howitzer: M109A7

 The newest M109 version for U.S. service is the M109A7, formerly known as the M109A6 Paladin Integrated Management (PIM).
 The M109A7 shares common chassis components with the Bradley Fighting Vehicle (BFV) such as the engine, transmission, and tracks.
 This creates commonality with other systems and maximizes cost savings in production, parts inventory, and maintenance personnel.
-The M109A7's onboard power systems harness technologies originally developed for the Non-Line-of-Sight Cannon.
+The M109A7's 600-volt onboard power system harnesses technologies originally developed for the XM1203 non-line-of-sight cannon, including the electric turret drives and electric gun rammer.

 The electric drive is faster than the previous hydraulic system, and the automatic rammer more consistently rams the round into the gun for consistent velocities and better accuracy.
-It features a 600-volt onboard power system to accommodate additional armor and future networking technologies as they become ready.
+The updated power system was intended to "accommodate emerging networking technologies as they become ready" including "automation or electronic packages".
 The M109A7 can sustain a one-round per-minute rate of fire and a maximum rate of fire of four rounds per minute.
 Weighing 78,000 lb, the M109A7 is 10,000 lb heavier than its predecessor, and it has the capacity to grow to 110,000 lb.
 Even with the weight increase, the M109A7 can travel faster than previous versions at 38 mph and is more maneuverable than a BFV.

 Prototypes of the vehicle underwent government testing in preparation for a Low-Rate Initial Production (LRIP) decision.
 The testing included RAM, mission and ballistic hull and turret testing.
 The M109A7 was slated to begin LRIP by 2013.
-The U.S. Army planned on procuring a fleet of 580 sets of M109A7 howitzers and M992A3 Field Artillery Ammunition Support Vehicles (FAASVs).
+The U.S. Army planned on procuring a fleet of 580 sets of M109A7 howitzers and M992A3 field artillery ammunition supply vehicles.

 In October 2013, the Defense Acquisition Board approved the decision to start M109A7 production.
 The FY 2014 budget called for $340.8 million in Paladin funding, which would be two dozen vehicle sets at $14.4 million per vehicle.
 The Army plans to buy 133 vehicles, in 66 one-half vehicle sets starting in 2014.
 One M109A7 howitzer and two supporting M992A3 ammunition carriers will be destroyed during tests.
 A Full-Rate Production (FRP) decision was planned for February 2017.

 In October 2013, BAE received a $668 million contract to begin LRIP of the M109A7.
 The first M109A6 and M992A2 vehicles were rebuilt to M109A7 and M992A3 standards as part of LRIP beginning in summer 2014.
 LRIP deliveries began in April 2015.
 The contract for FRP was signed in December 2017, with 48 vehicles slated for construction.
 The Army plans to upgrade 689 Paladins to A7-standard.